 - Be prepared to take the Idaho CDL written test (Class A with Air Brakes, sections 2, 3, 5 and 6) upon arrival to school.

 - Be proficient at shifting a manual transmission if possible.

 - Watch the video multiple times.
+Pay close attention to the air brakes checks and proper transmission use.
 The road trip portion of the test is NOT covered in the video.
 Carefully study the road test section in the Idaho CDL Manual (Section 13).

 - Practice backing maneuvers with your private vehicle with as short a trailer as possible.